trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/prepare-account.md

 ---
-title: "Step 3: Set up a baker account on Weeklynet"
+title: "Step 3: Set up a baker account"
-authors: Tezos core developers
+authors: Tezos core developers, Tim McMackin
 last_update:
-  date: 17 July 2024
+  date: 19 July 2024
 ---

-Our baker needs a user account consisting of a pair of keys and an address.
+The baker needs a user account that stakes tez.
-In this section, you use the Octez client to create an account and register it as a delegate.
+In this section, you use the Octez client to create an account, register it as a delegate, and stake tez with it.

 1. Open a new terminal window in the same environment.
 If you are using a Docker container, you can enter the container with the `docker exec` command, as in `docker exec -it my-image /bin/sh`.